Click on image for list of participants

 The clouds persisted overnight, and it was completely overcast at sunrise.
 The clouds only started breaking up as we started walking among the dunes while the drivers were packing up the camp, to catch up with us later.
 The sand was full of small tufts of now dry grass, and we even saw a mushroom, oddly out of place in this environment.

 Once the cars caught up, we aimed for the broken edge of the plateau, marked by a prominent rock pillar visible from all directions.
 We aimed for a larger hill short distance beyond the pillar, with a prominent shelter in its side.

 In the deepest part of the shelter we found a panel of cattle and associated human figures, the two best preserved animals have a rather odd appearance, if taken out of context one would assume they are water buffaloes (which they are not, those are an Asian species only introduced to Africa in recent history).
 I do not recall seeing this panel in any publication.

-In the shallower part of the shelter to the left there was a really strange elephant in white paint, somewhat resembling the 'Mickey Mouse eared engraved elephants of the Tibesti.
-DStretch reveals a negative handprint under the elephant, and some more were found furter left.
-This secton ended with a faint but recognisable therianthrope executed in white paint.
-Due to the faintness and the lack of any context it is really hard to assign these paintings to any style or period, they may be both older or younder than the cattle, the degree of weathering at this exposed location cannot be used for any judgement of age.
+In the shallower part of the shelter to the left there was a really strange elephant in white paint, somewhat resembling the 'Mickey Mouse eared' engraved elephants of the Tibesti.
+DStretch reveals a negative handprint under the elephant, and some more were found further left.
+This section ended with a faint but recognisable therianthrope executed in white paint.
+Due to the faintness and the lack of any context it is really hard to assign these paintings to any style or period, they may be both older or younger than the cattle, the degree of weathering at this exposed location cannot be used for any judgment of age.